 These are the 15 best carpet cleaning hacks we’ve found:

 1. Squeegee Pet Hair Away

 Pet hair can be tricky to get rid of.
-If you have a long-haired pet, you might feel like throwing in the towel.
-Fine pet hair clings to the fibers of the carpet, making it difficult for even a vacuum to remove.
+If you have a long-haired pet, you might feel like a victim of pet hair.
+Fine hair clings to the carpet fibers, making it difficult for even a vacuum to remove.

 An effective way to remove stubborn fur is by using a window squeegee.
 This smart device is designed to dislodge sticky substances from almost any surface.

 Wet the squeegee slightly and glide it with the fibers — the hairs will follow.
-Next, simply collect them and throw away.
+Next, collect them and throw them away.

 2. Lint Rollers

 Lint rollers are usually meant to remove loose hair from clothing.
 However, these rollers are also highly effective on carpets.
 Due to the stickiness, they will grab onto smaller particles, such as dust, better than a vacuum.